PhilChodrow/PIC16B/syllabus.md

 #### Late Assignments

-An assignment is considered **late** if it was not submitted by the stated deadline; if it does not display significant effort to meet all specs; or if it is entirely missing required components.
+An assignment is considered **late** if it was submitted after but **within one week** of the stated deadline; if it does not display significant effort to meet all specs; or if it is entirely missing required components.
 Late assignments can be resubmitted, for **half credit**.

 <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)** <br> The assignment fully meets specs and has received half credit.